-The peppers you may find in grocery stores or restaurants dishes near you may include the following.
+You may find the following in grocery stores or restaurant dishes near you.

-- Bell: All bell peppers start as green peppers, but left on the vine to ripen, will turn yellow, then mature to a bright red color.
+- Bell: All bell peppers start green, but left on the vine to ripen, will turn yellow, then mature to a bright red color.
 Sweet and sometimes slightly bitter, they’re perfect for munching on either raw or cooked!

-- Jalapeno: Jalapeno peppers can vary in spiciness depending on the growing factors.
+- Jalapeno: Jalapenos can vary in spiciness depending on the growing factors.
 Mild to moderate heat levels from this medium-sized pepper can add a little kick to your salsa, chili, or even salad dressing!

-- Serrano: Best served roasted, serrano peppers are very similar to jalapenos in their color and heat but are smaller in size.
-Salsas, garnishes, or even hot sauces made with serrano peppers are sure to wow your taste buds.
+- Serrano: Best served roasted, serranos are very similar to jalapenos in their color and heat but are smaller in size.
+Salsas, garnishes, or even hot sauces made with serranos are sure to wow your taste buds.

 - Thai: Fifteen times hotter than your average jalapeno peppers, Thai peppers are seriously hot and add a fiery punch to foods.
 Often ground into chili powder or flakes, Thai peppers give traditional Thai dishes their spice and are great for making your own hot sauce.

 - Habanero: Proceed with caution!
 A whopping one hundred times hotter than that jalapenos, Habaneros are true tongue-scorchers and are commonly considered the hottest edible chili.